Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 • How to harvest black-eyed Susan seeds?

-Thunbergia, or Black-eyed Susan, only fruits in warm climates, so it is quite rare to see this happening in our gardens.
-However, potted specimens kept warm indoors may, after flowering, have their flowers develop into small globular capsules hidden between two green bracts.
-Allow the capsule to dry on the plant but harvest the seeds before it bursts, catapulting the small round seeds far away; you will then have a hard time retrieving them!
+Thunbergia, or Black-eyed Susan, only fruits in warm climates, making it quite rare to see this happen in our gardens.
+However, potted specimens kept warm indoors may, after flowering, develop flowers that turn into small globular capsules hidden between two green bracts.
+Allow the capsule to dry on the plant, but harvest the seeds before it bursts, catapulting the small round seeds far away; you will then have a hard time retrieving them!

 Comments